someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 ### Third query:

 But *WAIT*, maybe that's *still* not enough!
 So far, we were able to determine that TekDek had not *directly* warned me, and that he also had not warned me — directly or otherwise, this time — in *proximity* to a fake rainon.
 Not only that, but as we've learned from the seventh rain entry, he was clearly in chat, laughed and went on to mute the beggar!
 Still, perhaps we could find a seemingly random instance where he had warned me spontaneously, just because the subject was brought up in chat?
+Maybe it was brought to his attention via DMs?

 To rule that out, we'll take the chat logs which contain the keyword `TekDek` and simply filter for any entries containing the word `fake`.
 Matching results: